-- The Mayor sets the budget & appoints the board of TfL
+- The Mayor sets the budget and appoints the board of TfL

-- The Mayor develops the strategy for transport across London, and looks at the ways Londoners get around the capital
+- The Mayor develops the strategy for transport across London and looks at the ways Londoners get about in the capital

-- The London Assembly holds TfL to account in relation to its budget, and its performance.
+- The London Assembly holds TfL to account, reviewing its budget and performance

 - The London Assembly reviews the Mayor’s transport strategy, recommends improvements to it and tests the efficiency and effectiveness of its delivery